Resnovas/smartcloud/packages/workflow-mastermind/README.md

 ### Understanding developer workflow

-I will add this shortly, as soon as I get it all working xD.
+I will add this shortly, as soon as I get it all working xD...

 ## Final Note